franciscolopes26/CorvaAppIonic/README.md

 # CorvaAppIonic

 # Project developed by Francisco Lopes at an internship for newoxygen for the CorvaFarmHouse.
- he project was developed to manage the activities of CorvaFarmHouse
+ he project was developed to manage the activities of CorvaFarmHouse.

 ![print 10](https://user-images.githubusercontent.com/66685912/116059108-68d4e080-a678-11eb-83f2-efc49368d6e9.png)